-Telugu cinema has been different until 80s without nepotism and rivalry.
-Many youngsters tested their luck out of interest for acting and passion for cinema.
-Until mid-80s, stage dramas are common in educational institutions and villages which led to many youngsters choosing acting as their career.
+Telugu cinema has been different until the 80s without nepotism and rivalry.
+Many youngsters tested their luck out of interest in acting and passion for cinema.
+Until the mid-80s, stage dramas are common in educational institutions and villages which led to many youngsters choosing acting as their career.
 Things have changed with the arrival of K. Raghavendra Rao and Chiranjeevi.
 They gave a taste of commercial cinema to the Telugu film industry.
-This helped the industry to expand business and compete with other film industries of India, but at the same time left an impression that hero plays a key role for the success of a movie instead of Director.
+This helped the industry to expand the business and compete with other film industries of India, but at the same time left an impression that the hero plays a key role in the success of a movie instead of the Director.

-The stardom of Chiranjeevi has made many aspiring actors to believe that commercial cinema is the only path to stardom.
-Most actors started demanding for commercial scripts.
-This has lead to the actors not capable of stunts trying them with the help of dupes, ropes and VFX.
-This lead to the trend of cliched fights where hero beats tens of baddies effortlessly.
+The stardom of Chiranjeevi has made many aspiring actors believe that commercial cinema is the only path to stardom.
+Most actors started demanding commercial scripts.
+This has to lead to the actors not being capable of stunts trying them with the help of dupes, ropes, and VFX.
+This led to the trend of cliched fights where the hero beats tens of baddies effortlessly.

 Pawan Kalyan has exploited this vulnerability and used his martial arts skills and attitude to present more realistic fights.
-Audience embraced it and he soon rose to stardom.
-The continuous success and selecting relatable stories helped him reach more audience.
-He’s still remembered for these roles that brought him cult following.
+The audience embraced it and he soon rose to stardom.
+The continuous success and selecting relatable stories helped him reach more audiences.
+He’s still remembered for these roles that brought him a cult following.

 NTR had a rough early career and being a teenager, he couldn’t handle stardom.
-He had a string of flops which questioned his position in industry.
-He had to distance himself from commercial cinema in order to reach more audience.
+He had a string of flops that questioned his position in the industry.
+He had to distance himself from commercial cinema to reach more audiences.
 Being a method actor, he works hard for his roles and tries his best to convince in every role.

 Ram Charan had to face criticism throughout his career for everything.
 He was introduced as a star but has to work throughout his career to prove himself as an actor.
 Prabhas and Allu Arjun weren’t taken seriously in their early careers.
 But they worked hard to establish themselves.
 Things would have been different if it stopped here.

-The star kids have been flocking to film industry and kept testing the patience of the audience.
-Most of them lack the basic understanding what it takes to be an actor.
-Some of them are camera shy, and some have serious issues with voice modulation and rural slangs.
+The star kids have been flocking to the film industry and kept testing the patience of the audience.
+Most of them lack a basic understanding of what it takes to be an actor.
+Some of them are camera shy, and some have serious issues with voice modulation and rural slang.
 Many of them don’t depend on hard work and wait for success to establish themselves.
-It is irony that some star kids depend on character artists for emotional scenes and comedians for comedy.
+Ironically, some star kids depend on character artists for emotional scenes and comedians for comedy.
 Some couldn’t even laugh and cry with a little variation.

 Can we expect the same dedication and sincerity from youngsters who have yet to prove themselves?

 Nowadays every actor thinks that dances and fights are more important than acting.
 They are content with how they look on screen.
-They put more efforts on selecting costumes than on expressions.
+They put more effort into selecting costumes than into expressions.

 With more and more actors coming into the industry and struggling for success, there has been a vacuum for stories.
 So, the writers started using templates that would work just fine for mediocre actors with the help of comedians.
-It is no wonder that Brahmanandam alone made many below average movies into average and hits.
-Irony is that even star heroes started following these templates.
+It is no wonder that Brahmanandam alone made many below-average movies into average hits.
+The irony is that even star heroes started following these templates.
 This has led to the fall of standards of Telugu cinema.

-The industry should stop encouraging nepotism and force everyone to prove themselves as actors in order to be lead actors.
-Otherwise nepotism would spoil everything good about Tollywood and at some point, the dubbed movies will reign over Telugu movies.
+The industry should stop encouraging nepotism and force everyone to prove themselves as actors to be lead actors.
+Otherwise, nepotism would spoil everything good about Tollywood, and at some point, the dubbed movies will reign over Telugu movies.